DPdotexe/DirectPlates/README.md

   - Remove items from the cart with a simple action.

 - **User Account:**
-  - Register to access exclusive features.
+  - Register to order our menu.
-  - Effortlessly manage your order history and food preferences.

   **Additional User Profile Features:**
   - Once logged in, users can access their profile.